zghalliwell/Rollcall/README.md

 The roll entry screen also no longer polls before rendering during normal (non-rolloff) rolls.
 The pre-poll is only kept for rolloff routing where it is genuinely needed.

 **"Still here?" idle pause**
 After 2 minutes of sitting on the home screen without any activity, polling pauses and an overlay appears asking "Are you still there?" with a Continue button and a note to close the tab if done.
 Clicking Continue resumes polling and resets the 2-minute timer.
-This prevents people from burning executions by leaving the app open all day as Google only allows a script to have 20,000 excecutions per day and ultiple people leaving the window open polling every 5 seconds could burn through that.
+This prevents people from burning executions by leaving the app open all day as Google only allows a script to have 20,000 executions per day and multiple people leaving the window open polling every 5 seconds could burn through that.

 **UI clarity updates across all screens**
 Added instructional text throughout the app based on team feedback: